global-education-monitoring-report/wide2020/README.md

 ## Cleaning

 In this part the values of the variables are standardized and for some variables the values are replaced according to the auxiliary tables.
 This includes: region, religion, date, ethnicity, urban, sex, year, original education variables.
-New variables were also created such as: years of education and durations.

 To simplify replacing one value with another, I created the *replace_many* function that replaces a "master" dataset value with a "using" dataset value as long as certain variables match.

 **replace_many**: to replace at once many values.

-**compute_education_years**: to calculate the years of education

 ## Calculating

 In this part the education variables are calculated by creating specific commands.

+**compute_education_years**: to calculate the years of education